Kludwisz/DungeonCracker/README.md

 # Installing the cracker
 - Download latest release
-- To run the cracker, either double click the jar file or type:
+- To run the cracker, either double click the jar file or type the following in the command prompt:

 java -jar UpdatedDungeonCracker.jar

-in the command prompt.

 # Usage instructions